SIXwishlist/got-dnssec/README.md

 Set Up
 =========================================================================
-Setting up your own copy of ipv6only.me is relatively simple.
+Setting up your own copy of got-dnssec.me is a bit tricky as you have to setup delibrarely broken DNSSEC records which most DNS Servers try to prevent you from doing.

-Step 1 - Create an IPv6 only DNS name.
-It should *only* have AAAA
+Step 1 - Create a domain which has DNSSEC enabled.
-         records.

-The ipv6only.me domain is complete IPv6 only, it doesn't even use IPv4 for DNS resolution (see the include example.hosts file).
-This makes sure that every part in the user's pipeline is correctly IPv6 enabled.
-I highly recommend this is you want to be absolutely certain their IPv6 setup is complete.
+Step 2 - Create a subdomain.

-Step 2 - Deploy the application to Apache (with PHP installed) at the
+Step 3 - Delegate a key to the sub domain (using DS records).

-         root directory of your new IPv6 website.
+Step 4 - Publish subdomain with the *wrong* DNSSEC key.

-Step 3 - (Optional) If you want to see who ends up at your website
+Step X - (Optional) If you want to see who ends up at your website
 	 enable Google Analytics by creating a PHP file with the following contents;